Speech recognition Engine

-In particular, AI Suite’s speech recognition engine has been pre-trained with a large amount of data, and the transfer learning method used for quick application to a specific domain makes it possible to provide high quality services with only a small amount of data.
+Saltlux AI Suite’s speech recognition engine has been pre-trained with a large amount of data.
+In addition, the transfer learning method used for quick application to a specific domain makes it possible to provide high-quality services with only a small amount of data.

 < Dialogue interface-based service construction >